What is physicalism?

 Issues for physicalism

-As shown above, the arguments for physical are not particularly strong.
+As shown above, the arguments for physicalism are not particularly strong.
 But physicalism also faces a number of significant issues.

 Our mental states are about things other than themselves – this is called intentionality.
 For example, consider ink on paper spelling the word “brain”.
 The ink shapes are meaningless until we give them meaning – the physical properties of the ink and the letters do not give them meaning.
 Our thoughts give them intentionality.
 But if physical neural processes are like physical ink marks, devoid of intentionality, how can thoughts (which have intentionality) be merely neural processes?